-Reading is an integral part of writing.
-Reading for this course is both extensive and intensive.
-It includes useful samples of writing for a variety of audiences.
-You will read stories daily in The New York Times, as well as a book on the media and various articles and essays on citizenship, and more.
+You'll be reading stories daily in The New York Times, as well as a book on the media and various articles and essays on citizenship...and more!
 You will also have texts that discuss the writing process, as well as a style guide that explores the finer intricacies of writing.

-The textbooks are available through the Spartan Bookstore or through Amazon.
+The textbooks are available through the Spartan Bookstore or through other booksellers.